-6.5.
-Board activities during the year 2019
+7.5.
+Board activities during the year 2020

-In 2019, the Board of Directors achieved a number of key governance goals and supervised the implementation of a number of key successful initiatives, including:
+In 2020, the Board of Directors achieved a number of key governance goals and supervised the implementation of a number of key successful initiatives, including:

-- Appointment of Mr. Yousef Ali Al Obaidan as the new Chief Executive Officer of Al Meera. - Approval of the Corporate Governance Report for 2018. - Approving the agenda of the Annual General Assembly.

-- Adoption of the audited consolidated financial statements and the adoption of the internal control over financial reporting. - Approval of tenders. - Discuss the update and development of the Company's operations. - Discussing the investment initiatives for the Company. - Discuss legal matters of Al Meera. - Assessment of the Executive management and the overall performance of the Company. - Assessment of various Board Committees' activities and their annual reports. - Approved the compensation of executive management as recommended by the Nomination and Remuneration Committee.
+- Endorsement of the new strategic plan for the three years. - Approval of the Corporate Governance Report. - Approval of the agenda of the Annual General Assembly. - Adoption of the audited consolidated financial statements and the adoption of the internal control over financial reporting. - Approval of tenders. - Discussed the updated and development of the Company's operations. - Discussed the investment initiatives for the Company. - Discussed legal matters of Al Meera. - Assessment of the executive management and the overall performance of the Company. - Assessment of various Board Committees' activities and their annual reports. - Approved the compensation of executive management as recommended by the Nomination and Remuneration Committee.

-6.6.
+7.6.
 Board Member Induction and Ongoing Educational Development